jsumners/fastify-cas/Readme.md

 handle communications with the remote CAS server.
 + `unauthorizedEndpoint` (Default: `/unauthorized`): where to send users if authentication fails due to a rejection.
++ `defaultRedirect` (Default: `'/oops'`): where to send clients if they have attempted to access the `endpointPath` without a valid session available, e.g. they bookmarked the remote CAS server login page.
+This endpoint must be provided by the parent application.
 + `strictSSL` (Default: `true`): determines if TLS certificates will be validated when communicating with the remote CAS server.
 + `casServer` [required]: specifies information about the remote CAS server.